 The primary sources of research funding at the University of Crete are grants and contracts won by faculty members from external sources.
-These funds, covering the full range of research, developmental, educational and training activities and services, are managed through a grants office known as the Special Account for Research (established and run according to Ministerial Rulings and regulations common to all HEIs in Greece).
-Grant fund management and associated policy are overseen by the University’s Research Committee, and administered by the Research Secretariat.
+These funds, covering the full range of research, developmental, educational and training activities and services, are managed through a grants office known as the Special Account for Research Funds (established and run according to Ministerial regulations common to all HEIs in Greece).
+Grant fund management and associated policy are overseen by the University’s Research Management Committee and administered by the Financial & Administrative Support Unit.

-The Research Secretariat implements the policy decisions of the Senate and Research Committee and with the support of legal services manages the contractual, procedural, administrative, financial accounting, and employment aspects of grant management in collaboration with the projects’ Principal Investigators.
-The Secretariat also monitors new calls and offers advisory and support services in proposal preparation and project management.
+The Financial & Administrative Support Unit implements the policy decisions of the Senate and Research Committee and with the support of legal services manages the contractual, procedural, administrative, financial accounting, and employment aspects of grant management in collaboration with the projects’ Principal Investigators.
+The Unit also monitors new calls and offers advisory and support services in proposal preparation and project management.

-More information (in Greek) on open calls, current projects, management guides and related issues is available through the Research Secretariat’s website http://www.elke.uoc.gr.
+Information (in Greek) on open calls, current projects, management guides and related issues is available through the Special Account for Research website http://www.elke.uoc.gr.

 In accordance with the University regulations on the management and exploitation of intellectual property arising from UoC research activity, the Special Account for Research Funds together with the University’s Property Development and Management Company provide support for researchers wishing to patent &/or otherwise develop their research results commercially as innovative goods or services.
 The Property Development and Management Company currently participates in a number of spin-off companies including Bionature E.A.
 Limited, Gnosis Data Analysis ΙΚΕ, and Σύγχρονα Αμφιαράεια.